stomp-js/stomp-js.github.io/_posts/2020-10-21-upgrading-to-stompjs-6-rx-stomp-1.md

 #### subscribeOnlyOnce

-By default when you initiate a watch it will be reestablished in case of a reconnection to the broker.
+By default, when you initiate a watch, it will be reestablished in case of a reconnection to the broker.
 You can set this flag while initiating a watch to subscribe only once.